Last year one of my clients took a hit I'll never forget.

 I found out something was wrong when a payment reminder came through — the company card got declined.
 I ignored it.
 Not my department.

 Three days later, the actual invoice arrived.
-We normally pay about $70 a month.
+They normally pay about $40 a month.
 This one was $57,000.

 The client happened to be on vacation by the sea.
 I called him, explained the situation, and said I'd file a dispute with Google.
 He took it better than I expected.
 Maybe the sun helped.

 The dispute took 6 months.
 Google eventually compensated about $13,000.
-The rest was on us.
+The rest is still being worked out.

 No one tells you about these moments.
 You hear about the wins, the launches, the milestones.
-Not the phone call where you tell a client you just burned through their cloud budget in a few days.
+Not the phone call where you tell a client their cloud bill just exploded.
 Not the 6 months of waiting, checking email, hoping Google says yes.

 It happened because cloud pricing is a black box.
 No usage cap, no notification threshold, nothing.
 The system just scales and bills.
 By the time you notice, the damage is done.